 Examples of possible health emergencies include the following:

 Health emergencies, by their nature, are often longer term events than natural disasters, with the possibility of lasting for weeks or months.
-An influenza pandemic may cause significant reductions in the available workforce.
-The large reduction of available workforce and extended duration of a pandemic may threaten our entire infrastructure causing disruptions in normal services.

 The University's Emergency Operations Plan (EOP) outlines the basic response system for all emergencies on campus including health emergencies.
 Additional systems and procedures that capitalize on the resources available in the UMD Health Services have been developed for health emergencies to augment the EOP.